CausaLM: Causal Model Explanation Through Counterfactual Language Models: Causal Model Explanation

-Since the introduction of pre-trained word-embeddings, there have been an explosion of research on choosing pre-training tasks and understanding their effect~\cite{jernite2017discourse, logeswaran2018efficient, Ziser:18, dong2019unified, chang2019language, sun2019fine, rotman2019deep}.
+\paragraph{Interventions on Language Representation Models} Since the introduction of pre-trained word-embeddings, there has been an explosion of research on choosing pre-training tasks and understanding their effect~\cite{jernite2017discourse, logeswaran2018efficient, Ziser:18, dong2019unified, chang2019language, sun2019fine, rotman2019deep}.
 The goal of this process is to generate a representation that captures valuable information for solving downstream tasks, such as sentiment classification, entity recognition and parsing.
 Recently, there has also been a shift in focus towards pre-training contextual language representations~\cite{liu2019roberta, yang2019xlnet}.

 Contextual embedding models typically follow three stages: \textbf{(1)} Pre-training: Where a DNN (encoder) is trained on a massive unlabeled dataset to solve self-supervised tasks; \textbf{(2)} Fine-tuning: An optional step, where the encoder is further trained on different tasks or data; and \textbf{(3)} Supervised task training: Where task specific layers are trained on labeled data for a downstream task of interest.